ruanjinxiong/wp-auto-post-helper/README.md

 - 📈 Tracks how many times each attachment is used by storing the count as post meta.
 - 🔄 Exposes a `usage_count` field in the media REST API so external tools can read or update the value.
 - 🗂️ Enables sorting media library REST requests by usage count using `orderby=usage_count`.
-- 🛠️ Adds a Tools page button in wp-admin to rescan posts and refresh usage counts on demand.
+- 🛠️ Adds a Tools page button in wp-admin to rescan blog posts and refresh usage counts on demand.
 - 🖼️ Surfaces usage totals in the media library grid details panel and adds a sortable "Usage Count" column to the list view.

 ## Installation